 Whether you love islands or not, the Maldives should be on your bucket list.
 While gorging on the picture-postcard landscape of the Maldives, we were unable to stop ourselves from comparing it with the pristine islands of Lakshadweep.

-Why Laskshadweep you ask?
+So, why we at Savaari are suggesting Laskshadweep you ask?
 While the two afford very different experiences, it is the pristine, untouched landscape that really drew us to Lakshadweep.
 See for yourself.

 Sometimes planning an exotic holiday can be a bit of a task.
 Right from planning to organizing and finally to the execution phase